johnsiwicki/js-data-algorithms/README.md

 ## Stacks
 (last in, first out)
 two principal operations:
-- push, which adds an element to the collection, and
+- push(value), which adds an element to the collection, and
-- pop, which removes the most recently added element that was not yet removed.
+- pop(), which removes the most recently added element that was not yet removed.
+- size() returns the size of the stack as an integer

 ## Queues

 FIFO (first in, first out)

+- enqueued - adding int othe queue
+- dequeued - removing from queue
+- size() - returns the size as an integer